Skip to main content

 For an example and instruction, see slide 18 of RDA Special Topics: Revised Editions of Monographs.

-New Work – Revised editions with the same title proper and primary author (or editor) and new content
+New Work – Revised edition with the same title proper and primary author (or editor) and new content

 If the revision introduces substantial new content to render it a new work even if its title and author (or editor) are the same as the original work:

-• Construct an authorized access point for the new work according to RDA.
-Distinguish identical AAPs, if necessary, by additional identifying element(s) in MARC 130/240 (Uniform Title).
+• Construct an authorized access point in the bibliographic record for the new work according to RDA.
+Include additional elements in the bibliographic record’s MARC 130/240 (Uniform Title) if needed to distinguish the access point for the work.

 Ambiguous Status – Appearance of additional authors